 Click here to learn more about using the Factbook.

-You can quickly and easily limit a Basic search to a particular Collection by clicking the search location (Everything in the image below), scrolling down to the Collections section, and selecting your newly created Collection of Augustine resources.
+You can quickly and easily limit a Books search to a particular Collection by clicking the search location, scrolling down to the Collections section, and selecting your newly created Collection of Augustine resources.
 Now you can search for a specific topic, phrase, biblical reference, and so much more in your collection.

 Click here to learn more about searching in Logos.

 Notes & Highlights